itisusama-writer/152410/chapter-2.md

 They helped Areeba up, a forest of supporting hands.
 She moved gingerly, testing each step.
 Ayesha retrieved the fallen sandal and her own abandoned bag, her mind spinning.
 Twice in less than an hour.
 What were the odds of that being coincidence?

-As they guided Areeba back to the bus, Ayesha caught her cousin's eye.
+As they guided Areeba back to the bus, Ayesha caught her sister's eye.
 Areeba looked away quickly, but not before Ayesha saw it, a flicker of something that might have been fear.

 ---

 The last leg of the journey passed in tense silence.
 The earlier excitement had evaporated, replaced by a watchful anxiety.
 Areeba sat wedged between Aunt Fareeda and the window, a human buffer against another collapse.
-Ayesha sat across the aisle, her eyes never leaving her cousin for more than a few seconds.
+Ayesha sat across the aisle, her eyes never leaving her sister for more than a few seconds.

 Areeba stared out the window, her reflection ghostly against the passing mountains.
 She didn't speak.
 Didn't eat the biscuits Aunt Sadia offered.
 Just sat there, unnaturally still, while the bus climbed higher and higher into the Kaghan Valley.